Sun Children

 Sun Children (خورشید), also known as The Sun, is a 2020 Iranian drama film co-produced, co-written and directed by Majid Majidi.
 It was presented in competition at the 77th Venice International Film Festival, where child actor Rouhollah Zamani won the Marcello Mastroianni Award.
 It was selected as the Iranian entry for the Best International Feature Film at the 93rd Academy Awards, making the shortlist of fifteen films.

 Plot

 12-year-old Ali and his three friends do small jobs and petty crimes to survive and support their families.
 In a timely turn of events, Ali is entrusted to find a hidden underground treasure.
-However, in order to gain access to the tunnel where the treasure is buried, Ali and his gang have first to enroll at the near Sun School, a charitable institution that tries to educate street kids and child laborers.
+However, in order to gain access to the tunnel where the treasure is buried, Ali and his gang must first enroll at the near Sun School, a charitable institution that tries to educate street kids and child laborers.